Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 ```console
 ^CHold on, stopping here ...
 ```
 Apparently it was still busy working, but luckily it did save all the work.
-The `meta` file which was supposed to store all meta information was empty, but the wordlist was populated:
+The `meta` file which was supposed to store all `meta data` was empty, but the wordlist was populated:
 ```bash
 ┌──(㉿)
 └─$ wc -l marcusAutomatic.txt
 34122 marcusAutomatic.txt
 ```
-All of `34122` words!
 Here's a snippet of arbitrarily chosen words from the list:
 ```console
 Marcus
 Wikipedia